VEGAN TO END WORLD HUNGER

 FEED THE WORLD

-Nearly 1/2 of the world’s population (more than 3 billion people) live on less than $2.50 a day.
+Nearly half of the entire world population (more than 3 billion people) live on less than $2.50 a day.
 More than 1.3 billion live in extreme poverty — less than $1.25 a day.

 805 million people worldwide do not have enough food to eat.
 Food banks are especially important in providing food for people that can’t afford it themselves.
 Run a food drive outside your local grocery store so people in your community have enough to eat.
 Sign up for Supermarket Stakeout.